LagoLunatic/dsvrandom/README.txt

 Q: There are a few candles with glitchy, corrupted-looking graphics.

 A: This is a known bug that happens in DoS sometimes.

+Q: I'm playing Portrait of Ruin randomized on my flash card, and getting a lot of crashes.

+A: This is a bug with PoR that occurs only on certain flash cards, such as R4 cards.
+It happens in vanilla PoR too, so it's unrelated to the randomizer.
+I recommend playing on emulator if you get this issue on your card.